alexmojaki/outdated/README.md

 This will:

 - Show a warning if the given version is not the latest.
 The warning includes the package name, the given version, and the latest version.
-- Perform the check in a background daemon thread (so it doesn't delay anything)
+- Perform the check in a background thread (so it doesn't delay anything)
 - Make at most one HTTP call (unless there is an HTTP error, in which case it will try 3 times) to the PyPI server for that specific package
 - Cache the result of the HTTP call on disk for 24 hours
 - Show a warning if any exception occurs during the check